MVPee/42-webserv/README.md

 ## 📜 Key Features

 - **Configuration Flexibility**
-  Accepts a custom configuration file or defaults to a predefined path.
+  -- Accepts a custom configuration file or defaults to a predefined path.

 - **Non-Blocking Architecture**
-  Uses a single `poll()` (or equivalent) for all I/O operations, including listening and client communication.
+  -- Uses a single `poll()` (or equivalent) for all I/O operations, including listening and client communication.

 - **Efficient Resource Management**
-  Handles all read/write operations via `poll()`, optimizing resource usage and **preventing blocking**.
+  -- Handles all read/write operations via `poll()`, optimizing resource usage and **preventing blocking**.

 - **HTTP Methods**
-  Supports `GET`, `POST`, and `DELETE`.
+  -- Supports `GET`, `POST`, and `DELETE`.

 - **File Uploads**
-  Allows clients to upload files directly to the server.
+  -- Allows clients to upload files directly to the server.

 - **Static File Serving**
-  Serves static websites.
+  -- Serves static websites.

 - **Accurate HTTP Responses**
-  Delivers precise status codes and default error pages.
+  -- Delivers precise status codes and default error pages.

 - **CGI Integration**
-  Supports CGI execution (e.g., `PHP`, `Python`, `Perl`, ...)
+  -- Supports CGI execution (e.g., `PHP`, `Python`, `Perl`, ...)

 - **Multi-Port Listening**
-  Listens on multiple ports as defined in the configuration file.
+  -- Listens on multiple ports as defined in the configuration file.

 - **Browser Compatibility**
-  Compliant with HTTP 1.1 standards.
+  -- Compliant with HTTP 1.1 standards.

 - **Handle Cookies**
-  A small cookie clicker has been made to show the implementation of the cookies.
+  -- A small cookie clicker has been made to show the implementation of the cookies.

 - **Keep-alive connection**
-  Connection is kept alive if possible
+  -- Connection is kept alive if possible.

 ![Cookie-clicker](./images/Cookie-clicker.png)